oneapi-src/oneCCL/doc/rst/source/index.rst

 - Optimized to drive scalability of communication patterns by allowing to easily trade-off compute for communication performance.
 - Enables a set of DL-specific optimizations, such as prioritization, persistent operations, or out-of-order execution.
 - Works across various interconnects: Intel(R) Omni-Path Architecture, InfiniBand*, and Ethernet.
-- Provides common API sufficient to support communication workflows within Deep Learning frameworks (such as PyTorch*, Horovod*).
+- Provides common API sufficient to support communication workflows within Deep Learning / distributed frameworks (such as PyTorch*, Horovod*).

 |product_short| package comprises the |product_short| Software Development Kit (SDK) and the Intel(R) MPI Library Runtime components.